 Ready for a gay Girona tour?

 Ready for a gay Girona tour?
-Here’s the interview of Daniel, a local Gaybassador of the city.
+Here’s the interview of Daniel, a local from the City.

 Hello Daniel, you are Gaybassador for Girona.
 Can you tell us a bit more about you?